swethasree12/Frontend-Todo-List-Application-with-React/README.md

 # ToDoList Application

 ## Overview
-This ToDoList application is built using React.
-It allows users to add, delete, and mark tasks as completed.
-The application is designed to be simple and user-friendly, providing a seamless experience for managing daily tasks.
+React is used in the construction of this ToDoList app.
+Users are able to add, remove, and mark tasks as finished.
+The application offers a smooth everyday task management experience because of its straightforward and user-friendly design.

 ## System Design
-The application is structured into several key components, each responsible for a specific part of the functionality:
+The program is divided into multiple essential parts, each in charge of a particular aspect of its functionality:

-### Components
+### Components:
-- **App**: The main component that holds the state and renders other components.
-It manages the list of tasks and handles the logic for adding, deleting, and toggling the completion status of tasks.
+**App** is the primary component that renders other components and maintains state.
+It maintains the task list and takes care of the logic for adding, removing, and switching between tasks' completion states.
-- **ToDoList**: A component that receives the list of tasks as props and maps over them to render `ToDoItem` components.
-It acts as a container for the task items.
+- **ToDoList**: A component that renders `ToDoItem` components by mapping over the tasks on the list as props.
+It serves as a holding area for the work items.
-- **ToDoItem**: A component that represents a single task.
-It displays the task description and provides buttons to delete the task or mark it as completed.
-It also handles the visual representation of the task's completion status.
+- **ToDoItem**: An element that stands in for a particular task.
+The task description is shown, and buttons to mark the task as done or erase it are provided.
+It also manages the task's visual completion status depiction.
-- **AddToDo**: A component that provides an input field and a button to add new tasks.
-It lifts the state up to the `App` component to update the task list.
+- **AddToDo**: An element with a button and input field for adding new tasks.
+To update the task list, it raises the state to the {App} component.

 ### State Management
-The state management is handled using React's `useState` hook.
-The `App` component maintains the state of the tasks, which is an array of task objects.
-Each task object contains the following properties:
+React's `useState` hook is used to manage the state.
+The tasks' state—an array of task objects—is preserved by the `App` component.
+Every task object has the following attributes:
-- `text`: The description of the task.
+- {text}: The task description.
-- `completed`: A boolean indicating whether the task is completed.
+- {completed}: A boolean representing the task's completion status.

 ### Data Flow
-1. **Adding a Task**: When a user enters a task in the `AddToDo` component and clicks the add button, the task is lifted up to the `App` component, which updates the state with the new task.
+1. **Adding a Task**: The task is raised up to the `App` component, which updates the state with the new task, when a user enters it in the `AddToDo} component and clicks the add button.
-2. **Deleting a Task**: When a user clicks the delete button on a `ToDoItem`, the `App` component updates the state by removing the task from the list.
+2. **Deleting a Task**: The `App` component modifies the state by eliminating the task from the list when a user clicks the delete button on a `ToDoItem}.
-3. **Toggling Task Completion**: When a user clicks the complete button on a `ToDoItem`, the `App` component updates the state by toggling the `completed` property of the task.
+3. **Toggling Task Completion**: The `App} component modifies the state by toggling the `completed} property of the task when a user clicks the complete button on a `ToDoItem}.

-### Styling
+### Fashion
-The application is styled using CSS, which is contained in the `app.css` file.
-The styles ensure a clean and responsive design, with specific styles for the layout, buttons, and task items.
+The `app.css` file contains CSS, which is used to style the application.
+With distinct styles for the layout, buttons, and task items, the styles guarantee a simple and responsive design.

 ## Implementation
 ### App Component
-The `App` component is the root component of the application.
-It maintains the state of the tasks and passes down necessary props to child components.
-It handles the following functionalities:
+The root component of the application is the `App` component.
+It keeps the tasks in their current state and transfers the required props to the child components.
+The following functions are managed by it:
-- **Adding a Task**: The `addTask` function is used to add a new task to the state.
-It generates a unique ID for each task and sets the `completed` property to `false` by default.
+- **Adding a Task**: To add a new task to the state, use the `addTask` function.
+Every job is assigned a distinct ID, and the `completed` field is automatically set to `false`.
-- **Deleting a Task**: The `deleteTask` function is used to remove a task from the state based on its ID.
+- **Deleting a Task**: A task can be eliminated from the state by using its ID and the `deleteTask` function.
-- **Toggling Task Completion**: The `toggleTaskCompletion` function is used to toggle the `completed` property of a task based on its ID.
+- **Toggling Task Completion**: A task's `completed` property can be toggled depending on its ID using the `toggleTaskCompletion` function.

-### ToDoList Component
+### To-Do List Item
-The `ToDoList` component receives the list of tasks as props and maps over them to render `ToDoItem` components.
-It acts as a container for the task items and passes down necessary props to each `ToDoItem`.
+The tasks list is given to the `ToDoList` component as props, which it then maps over to create `ToDoItem` components.
+It holds the task items and provides each {ToDoItem} with the relevant props.

 ### ToDoItem Component
-The `ToDoItem` component represents a single task.
-It displays the task description and provides buttons to delete the task or mark it as completed.
-It handles the visual representation of the task's completion status by applying different CSS classes based on the `completed` property.
+The single job is represented by the `ToDoItem` component.
+The task description is shown, and buttons to mark the task as done or erase it are provided.
+It uses several CSS classes depending on the {completed} attribute to handle the task's visual representation of completion state.

 ### AddToDo Component
-The `AddToDo` component contains an input field and a button to add new tasks.
-It lifts the state up to the `App` component to update the task list.
-The `handleSubmit` function is used to handle the form submission and call the `addTask` function in the `App` component.
+A button to add new tasks and an input field are both present in the `AddToDo` component.
+To update the task list, it raises the state to the {App} component.
+The `addTask` function in the `App} component is called by the `handleSubmit` function, which also handles form submissions.

 ## Setup and Run
 ### Prerequisites